Why buy a RIB? Benefits

 This ensures good stability and that you don't get wet at any time.
 This is also due to their lower centre of gravity than rigid hull models, so it is almost impossible to capsize with a RIB.
 This lower centre of gravity also makes RIBs ideal for launching divers.

-Resistance and durability
+Advantage 4: Strength and durability

 Again, RIBs will surprise you, because in reality, in many configurations, they are stronger than rigid models.
 The ribs, while they can of course burst, are in fact very strong and, unlike rigid boats, can absorb shocks.
 In fact, most ribs have a pressure relief valve that prevents a dangerous increase in tube rupture pressure.